• Kenya safari: cheetah cubs

 Cheetahs are a real treat to see on safari and we have some excellent camps and conservation areas that give you the best chances of seeing them.

-Cheetahs can be easy to spot if you know how and where to look for them, we have access to prime cheetah areas outside of the main reserves for excellent encounters.
+Cheetahs can be easy to spot if you know how and where to look for them, we have access to prime cheetah areas outside of the main reserves for excellent encounters, such as Namiri Plains.

 Sometimes confused with leopards, cheetahs actually have very different markings; from their solid spots, opposed to the rosettes of a leopard, to the black ‘tear’ marks running down their cheeks.
 They have more slender bodies and longer legs and, unlike all other big cats, cannot retract their claws.
 Cheetahs hunt during the day to avoid competition with the larger cats, including lion and leopard.
 Their ‘tear’ marks help to absorb the bright sunlight and prevent glare and they will hunt anything, from baby antelope and ostrich to wildebeest.